mohammednabarawy/SmartRenamer/readme.md

-# Extension Title

-Smart Renamer
+# Smart Renamer

 ## Description

-Smart Renamer is a powerful browser extension that helps users efficiently rename multiple files and folders in one go.
+Smart Renamer Smartly rename downloaded files based on website and date.
 It provides a user-friendly interface and various renaming options to streamline the renaming process and save time.

 ## Installation

-To install My Awesome Extension, follow these steps:
+To install Smart Renamer Extension, follow these steps:

 1. Clone the repository or download the ZIP file.
 2. Unzip the downloaded file.